Generic selectors

 Post Type Selectors

-The link between a child’s posture and their manual skills
+There’s a link between my child’s posture and his manual skills!

 little boy playing with blocks